|The Guild of Calamitous Intent|

 The Guild of Calamitous Intent is an organization that oversees the operations of super-villains.
 Led by the Sovereign, this organization is larger than the The Peril Partnership, the Fraternity of Torment and all unlicensed villains combined.
 Providing organized havoc since 1910, The Monarch, Baron Underbheit, Phantom Limb and many other super villains on the show are or were a part of this organization.

-As seen in the episode ORB, the original incarnation of the Guild (which did not contain the suffice clause "of Calamitous Intent") was a group very similar to The League of Extraordinary Gentlemen, consisting principally of Col. Venture, Fantômas, Sandow, Oscar Wilde, Samuel Clemens, and Aleister Crowley.
+As seen in the episode ORB, the original incarnation of the Guild (which did not contain the suffix clause "of Calamitous Intent") was a group very similar to The League of Extraordinary Gentlemen, consisting principally of Col. Venture, Fantômas, Sandow, Oscar Wilde, Samuel Clemens, and Aleister Crowley.
 The Guild was formed to protect a mysterious device known as The Orb, with Lloyd Venture leading the team under the title Grand Protector of the Orb.

 Even though nobody is sure what The Orb actually does, its existence had created a serious rift within the Guild, splitting its members between those who wanted to activate it and those who wanted to keep it safe.
 In the episode ORB, we see that a great battle had broken out between the disparate members of the Guild over possession of the device.
 At this time, The Orb was in the possession of Col. Venture and other Guild members aboard Venture's airship.
 As the battle raged, Fantômas and Samuel Clemens argued that the only way to win was to activate the device.
 But Col. Venture and Oscar Wilde disagreed, with Wilde exclaiming, "For shame!
 This guild was founded to protect and serve man at his best, not to be a guild of calamitous intent!"